-The Master of Laws (LL.M.) degree is awarded upon the satisfactory completion of a program of study approved by the Committee on Graduate Studies.
+The Master of Laws (LL.M.) degree is awarded upon the satisfactory completion of a program of study approved by the Law School Faculty.
 Graduates of American law schools must complete a minimum of 20 semester hours of course work and a thesis reflecting a substantial degree of scholarship and original research.
 The LL.M. program for graduates of foreign law schools does not include a thesis requirement.
 Such students, instead, are required to complete a minimum of 24 semester hours of course credit, including at least one course for upper-level writing credit.

-The Committee on Graduate Studies will appoint a faculty member to serve as a graduate adviser for each LL.M. candidate.
+The Director will appoint a faculty member to serve as a graduate adviser for each LL.M. candidate.
 The graduate adviser has primary responsibility for reviewing and approving the specific course program being pursued by the candidate.

 A candidate must maintain continuous registration in the LL.M. program by registering for at least one course in each Fall and Spring semester, commencing with the semester in which the candidate enters the program, until the candidate shall have completed the required semester hours of credit.
 A candidate who fails to maintain continuous registration in the program from the semester of entry will be dismissed from the program.
 Exceptions to the continuous registration requirement may be granted by the committee in its discretion upon a showing of good cause in a timely petition.